Return to Home Help & Resources Frequently Asked Questions

 • Due to data availability issues, the time period used in the calculation of the joinpoint regression model may differ for selected racial groups or counties.
 For a complete list of these, see Joinpoint Trends - Differences.

 • In Alaska, the following two geographic areas are grouped together in the data: Denali Borough (02068) and Yukon-Koyukuk Census Area (02290).
-In addition, data presented on this website currently uses Kusilvak/Wade Hampton Census Area to represent Wade Hampton Census Area (02270) that changed its name in 2015 to Kusilvak Census Area, Alaska (02158).
-For the next incidence and mortality data release the census area will go to its new name, Kusilvak Census Area.
+In addition, data presented on this website currently uses Kusilvak Census Area to represent Wade Hampton Census Area (02270) that changed its name in 2015 to Kusilvak Census Area, Alaska (02158).

 • In Colorado, Broomfield was incorporated into a county (officially November 15, 2001) from portions of Adams, Boulder, Jefferson and Weld.
 Data prior to 2002 is used in the calculation of statistics for these counties using the old county boundaries.
 Since five years of data are not available for Broomfield county, there are not any mortality statistics published on this web site for Broomfield County (08014).

-• In South Dakota, data presented on this website currently uses Oglala Lakota/Shannon County to represent Shannon County (46113) that changed its name in 2015 to Oglala Lakota County (46102).
-For the next incidence and mortality data release the county will go to its new name, Oglala Lakota County.
+• In South Dakota, data presented on this website now uses Oglala Lakota to represent Shannon County (46113) that changed its name in 2015 to Oglala Lakota County (46102).

 For a more detailed list of county changes over time, please go to the methodsExternal Web Site Policy page of the population data from the SEER Web site.